CartoDB/carto-workshop/01-builder-visualization/exercises/category-bubble.md

 ![01-cat-bub-01](imgs/01-cat-bub-01.png)

-* Click on the color bar and select *BY VALUE*.
+* Click on the FILL color and select *BY VALUE*.
 Then scroll down to find `featurecla` column.
 It has information about the kind of places there are.

 ![01-cat-bub-02](imgs/01-cat-bub-02.png)